 Energy, a powerful resource

-Everything needs energy.
-From powering the cars we drive, to the industrial processes that provide us with those same cars.
+Everything needs resources; energy is one of the critical resources.
 But our growing population and desire to consume is demanding more.
 At current rates of economic growth and development we’re going to run out of resources, including energy...

 If we compare earth’s history to a calendar year, modern human life has been on earth for about 23 minutes, and in the last 0.2 seconds we’ve used one-third of earth’s natural resources.
 If we continue using resources at the rate we are, soon we could have have nothing left.

 To make sure our energy supplies don’t run out we need to use less and make everything more sustainable, from how we produce food to how we heat our homes.
 Lenny Koh, a Professor in Operations Management at the University of Sheffield, has spent the last 18 years trying to make sure we don’t run out of resources like energy.
-Her approach is based on a concept called ‘life cycle thinking’.
+Her approach is based on a concept called ‘life cycle thinking’ coupled with systems theory..

 For a loaf of bread to end up in our bread bins a series of steps have to be completed, from growing the wheat to baking and transporting the bread to the supermarket.
 Each of these stages requires a certain amount of energy.
 How much energy is determined by how sustainable the process is.
 By considering the entire life cycle of a loaf of bread or any other process, and looking at each stage in detail, we can determine where energy can be saved and carbon footprints can be reduced by making the process more sustainable.